Pakistani Taliban say government must embrace Islamic law

 On Saturday, nine militants were killed in helicopter gunship attacks targeting insurgent hideouts in the Hangu region, local military official said.

-The Taliban organisers asked reporters not to identify the location of the meeting.
+The Taliban organizers asked reporters not to identify the location of the meeting.
 The area appeared tense and gripped by fear, with many shops and houses damaged by recent shelling.

 People at a local open air bazaar appeared too frightened to speak frankly to visiting journalists.